armin-reichert/pacman/README.md

 });
 ```

 The *chasing* behavior differs for each ghost as explained below.
-Using the common *headFor* behavior, the individual chase behaviors like *ambush*, *attackDirectly*, *attackWithPartner* is trivial.
+Using the common *headFor* behavior, the individual chase behaviors like *ambush*, *attackDirectly*, *attackWithPartner* can be implemented very easily.

 ### Blinky (the red ghost)